 iii.
 Tuition for graduate students

-10. Required if human subjects research (see Appendix) –
+1. If human subjects research (see Appendix) –

 i.
 NIH-Format Protection of Human Subjects section

 iii.
 Human Subjects training documentation for the PI, co-investigators and faculty sponsors (CITI Human Subjects Training)

 iv.
 If clinical trial, a data safety monitoring plan is also required

 2. If proposal includes foreign component (see Appendix II for description of foreign component):

 i.
 Brief description of research activities at foreign site(s):